gansm/finalcut/README.md

 Virtual terminal
 ----------------
-It uses a virtual terminal to print the character via an update method on the screen.
-The virtual windows are an overlying layer to realizing window movements.
-The update method transmits only the changes to the virtual terminal or the screen.
+FINAL CUT uses a virtual terminal to print character via an update method on the screen.
+It provides (as an overlying layer) virtual windows for the realization of window movements.
+The update methods only transfer differences to the virtual terminal or physical screen.

 <pre style="line-height: 1 !important;">
  print(...)